yamotech/activerecord-dbt/README.md

 ##### sources

-Set all properties except for `tables`.
+Set the configurations for `sources`.

-Set the items you want to exclude with `exlude` in `meta`.

 Configuration | Description
 --------- | ---------
-table_names | Specify which table names you do not want output in `sources`.
+project_name | Written to the beginning of the table or model `description`. table_names in `exclude` | Specify which table names you do not want output in `sources`.

 Example: